 Why is bipartisanship so important?

 Bipartisan is best.
 We get better, longer-lasting solutions with both parties at the table.
 Climate change is bigger than partisan politics.
-The considerable number of Republicans on the Climate Solutions Caucus are proof that climate change shouldn’t be a partisan issue.
-Climate change needs lasting legislative action and research demonstrates when you look at what caused the public to change their opinions 2002-2010, the most important factor was elected officials’ stance on the issue.
+The considerable number of Republicans on the Climate Solutions Caucus is proof that climate change shouldn’t be a partisan issue.
+Climate change needs lasting legislative action and research demonstrates that when you look at what caused the public to change their opinions between 2002-2010, the most important factor was elected officials’ stances on the issue.
 (Brulle, Carmichael, and Jenkins, 2012; and updated again in 2016) If Republicans and Democrats on the Climate Solutions Caucus produce a bipartisan bill, their joint solution is likely to stick.
 Our climate can’t wait until the next election.
 It’s important for everyone currently in office to be moving forward on this issue, and the caucus helps them do that.

 What happens when a member on the Climate Solutions Caucus leaves office?

-Summarized Timeline Of The Caucus Activity:
+Summarized Timeline Of Climate Solutions Caucus Activity

 - June 27, 2018 – On the heels of CCL’s annual conference and lobby day in Washington, D.C., the Climate Solutions Caucus saw a wave of new members and grew to 84 members, including new representation in Kansas and Kentucky.